larrylehan/larrylehan.github.io/_pages/publications.md

 Biometrics (2022).
 Wang X, Parast L, **Han L,** Tian L, Cai T.
 We propose a novel calibrated model fusion approach to optimally combine multiple surrogate markers to improve power.

-**Principal Resampling for Causal Inference**.
-Under Review (2023).
-Han S and **Han L.**
-We propose a new principal resampling technique for unbiased estimation of the ATE and proportions in each of four principal strata without requiring the deterministic monotonicity assumption.

 **Doubly Robust Semi-supervised Estimation of Survival**.